jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab0.md

-# LAB 0 LED Lightshow
+# Lab 0 LED Lightshow

 ## Objective:
 * Understand how to use the gpio driver library from [`Espressif`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html#).
 The lab will consist of creating a `sweeper` and also `led chaser`.
 The `sweeper` will iterate over mutiple LEDs by turning from the lowest to highest bit and then turn off the most significant bit to lowest bit.
 While `led chaser` as the name states will haven a single led iterating from the lowest to most significant bit.
 For both the `sweeper` and `led chaser` use up to 6 GPIOs.